MLS Cup: Champions

 The winner of Major League Soccer's MLS Cup, the final match of the MLS Cup Playoffs, determines that season's league champion.
 The playoff tournament is organized by the league at the conclusion of the regular season in a format similar to other North American professional sports leagues.
 The tournament is open to the top nine clubs of the Eastern and Western Conferences.

 The first MLS Cup final was played on October 20, 1996.
 To date, the record for the most championships is held by the LA Galaxy with six cup titles.
-The record for the most championships lost is held by the New England Revolution, who lost the game five times during their history.
+The record for the most championships lost is held by the New England Revolution, who lost the game five times during their history, while winning none.
 The championship has been won by the same team in two or more consecutive years on three occasions.

 Records and statistics

 MLS Cup titles

-As of 2024, 19 of the 32 teams that have played in the league have appeared at an MLS Cup final, and 15 have won a championship.
+As of 2025, 21 of the 32 teams that have played in the league have appeared at an MLS Cup final, and 16 have won a championship.
 The LA Galaxy has appeared at and won MLS Cup the most times, with six championships in ten appearances.
 The New England Revolution has appeared five times as a finalist, but has not won an MLS Cup.
-The Chicago Fire won MLS Cup in their inaugural season in 1998; the only previous professional American soccer team to win a league championship in their inaugural season was the Philadelphia Atoms in the 1973 NASL season.
+The Chicago Fire won MLS Cup in their inaugural season in 1998; joining the 1973 Philadelphia Atoms, 1974 Los Angeles Aztecs, and 1975 Tampa Bay Rowdies of the NASL as the only previous professional American soccer teams to win a league championship in their inaugural season.